 Basic Import - Importing contacts and transactions via spreadsheet files using our Import Tool.
 This is a self import completed by the organization.

 Custom Import - Our team imports advanced data types for you.
 These include pledges, soft credits, notes, relationships and non-cash gifts.
 These data types must be in our template files in order to be imported accurately.
-Please email your Success Rep for those templates.
+Please email your Onboarding Rep for those templates.

 Connecting Integrations - You can also connect certain integrations in the Apps section to automatically sync historical data into your account.